-Following repayment of the Company's Operating and Construction Debt owed to MCC Ramu, Nickel 28's ownership interest in the Ramu Mine, and attributable nickel and cobalt production, will automatically increase to 11.3% at no cost to Nickel 28.
-Additionally, when the Company has repaid the Operating and Construction Debt, the Company will have the option to purchase an additional 9.25% interest in the Ramu Mine at market value, which if exercised would take the Company's interest to 20.55%.
+Effective July 1, 2021, the Company fully repaid its non-recourse Operating Debt and related interest to MCC Ramu, which triggered a cashflow event for the Company.
+Now that the Operating Debt is repaid, the Company will receive a cash distribution of 35% of its attributable share of the operating surpluses, with the remaining 65% used to repay the remaining non-recourse Construction Debt and related interest.
+Furthermore, once the Company's non-recourse Construction Debt is repaid, the Company's participatory share of the Ramu Nickel Mine will automatically increase from 8.56% to 11.3% and the Company will begin receiving 100% of its share of operating surpluses on a monthly basis.
+Additionally, when the Company has repaid the Construction Debt, the Company will have the option to purchase an additional 9.25% interest in the Ramu Mine at market value, which if exercised would take the Company's interest to 20.55%.

 These borrowings represent the Company's 8.56% share of principal repayments (capped to a specified development threshold of \$2.1 billion) and interest repayments made by MCC Ramu to third party lenders on behalf of the Company, plus any accumulated interest charged by MCC Ramu.
-The amount classified as current represents that portion of the loan expected to become repayable within 12 months.
-The borrowings, under the Operating Debt and Construction Debt, bear an interest rate of 5.05% annually.
+The amount classified as current represents that portion of the loan estimated to become repayable within 12 months.
+The borrowings, under the Construction Debt, bear an interest rate of 5.05% annually.

-At December 31, 2020, the balances consisted of the following:
+At January 31, 2022, the non-recourse debt balances consisted of the following: